Great fun for the entire family with this summer kid's crafts!

 40. Learn to play a card game.

-41. Hula Hoops are fun and every more fun when kids decorate them with duct tape.
+41. Hula Hoops are fun and even more fun when kids decorate them with duct tape.

-42. What is more fun then pinwheels?
+42. What is more fun than pinwheels?
 For an outdoor picnic have the kids make pinwheel placemats.

 43. Learn how to fold origami frogs and have a frog jumping contest.
 If you like making origami frogs, try another origami craft.